MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deploy-via-portal.md

 4. For the storage intent, enter the **VLAN ID** set on the network switches used for each storage network.
     :::image type="content" source="./media/deploy-via-portal/networking-tab-1.png" alt-text="Screenshot of the Networking tab with network intents in deployment via Azure portal." lightbox="./media/deploy-via-portal/networking-tab-1.png":::

-5. Allocate a contiguous block of at least six static IP addresses on your management network's subnet, omitting addresses already used by the servers.
+5. Using the **Starting IP** and **Ending IP** (and related) fields, allocate a contiguous block of at least six static IP addresses on your management network's subnet, omitting addresses already used by the servers.

     These IPs are used by Azure Stack HCI and internal infrastructure (Arc Resource Bridge) that's required for Arc VM management and AKS Hybrid.